Anne Whitney: Monuments

 As free as his namesake before the fall; / And though the image was carved by woman / Rarely is marble so grandly human."

 Among her well-known public monuments is the statue of Samuel Adams (1876) in the National Statuary Hall Collection in the US Capitol, Washington, D.C.
 Whitney traveled to Italy in 1875 to acquire the marble for the sculpture.
 During the trip, she studied French sculpture techniques at Écouen, realized in her work Le Modèle, which was created with a degree of Realism.
 A bronze and granite replica (1880) of the Samuel Adams sculpture is installed in Faneuil Hall Plaza in Boston, where Adams gave speeches about British rule and taxation.

 Another important work is the statue of Leif Erikson (1887) in Boston.
 She corresponded with Frederick Law Olmsted about the placement of the monument and its landscaping.
 Another edition, Leif, the Discoverer, was placed in Juneau Park in Milwaukee, Wisconsin.

 Portrait sculptures

-From about 1876 to nearly 1896, Whitney made a number of portrait sculptures of prominent individuals.
+For about 20 years up to 1896, Whitney focused on portrait sculptures of prominent individuals.
 Garrison said Whitney's sculpture, William Lloyd Garrison (1879), was the closest likeness made of him.
 It is at the Massachusetts Historical Society in Boston.
 She depicted Alice Freeman Palmer, President of Wellesley College; economist Harriet Martineau; and suffragists Frances Willard and Whitney's cousin Lucy Stone, which is in the Boston Public Library.
 She also depicted Mary Tileston Hemenway, the famed philanthropist and reformer.
 Her sculpture of Harriet Beecher Stowe (1892) is at the Mark Twain House, and a bust is at the Day House, owned by the adjacent Harriet Beecher Stowe House in Hartford, Connecticut.
 The Uris Library at Cornell University houses the Jennie McGraw Fiske Medallion.